gtaws/ProtectWithWAF/lab1/README.md

 > the server and can be identified by its *User-Agent.*
 >

+***

-**Step 2: Configure protection against the above attacks using WAF native rules.**<br>
+**Step 2: Configure protection against the above attacks using WAF native rules.**

 1. Login to AWS console and choose EC2 service.

-2. Choose "Load Balancers" in the left menu and then choose your load balancer created by CloudFormation stack.<br>
+2. Choose "Load Balancers" in the left menu and then choose your load balancer created by CloudFormation stack.

 3. Go to "Integrated Services" tab and click on "Create Web ACL" button.
-You'll be directed to the WAF & Shield service console.<br>
+You'll be directed to the WAF & Shield service console.

-4. Choose the region you're using in the "Filter" field:<br>
+4. Choose the region you're using in the "Filter" field:
 ![](.//media/image15.png)
 **Note**: WAF configuration is separate for each region and separate for "Global" deployment used for CloudFront deployments.
 You must configure your Web ACL in the same region where you have your ALB deployed.